World-of-Workflows/WorkflowsUniversity/docs/18_patterns_and_practices/NamingConventions.md

 ### The `List Object Instances` activity

-The syntax for the DisplayName of `List Object Instances` should be `List <Type>`.
-For example, if we are accessing a list of the Type `Customer` the DisplayName of  `List Object Instances` would be `List Customers`.
+The syntax for the DisplayName of `List Object Instances` should be `List <Table>`.
+For example, if we are accessing a list of the Table `Customer` the DisplayName of  `List Object Instances` would be `List Customers`.

 > Append a representation of any limit used in the activity.
 >  For example  `List Customers up to 10` or `List first 10 Customers`.